Each person is different — there is no diet that works for everyone.

 Every person, too, has a unique gut microbiome, genetics, and response to stress.

-No single diet can address each of those variables, for each person, for all time.
+No single diet can address all of those variables, for each person, for all time.

 To ignore your cravings — fighting the body’s internal cues through sheer will power — is a dangerous game that can disconnect you from your emergency parachute when your head is spinning round.